Muslim attitudes toward terrorism: Other polls

 According to an ICM Research poll in 2006, 20% of British Muslims felt sympathy with the July 7 terrorist bombers' "feelings and motives", although 99% thought the bombers were wrong to carry out the attack.
 In another poll by NOP Research in 2006, almost one in four British Muslims believe that the 7/7 attacks on London were justified.

-In a Pew Research study from 2006, at least 1 in 4 respondents in six Muslim-majority nations surveyed, except Turkey where it was 4%, had at least some confidence in Bin Laden, In Jordan, 24% expressed at least some confidence, in Pakistan 38%, in Nigeria 61%.
+In a Pew Research study from 2006, at least 1 in 4 respondents in six Muslim-majority nations surveyed, except Turkey where it was 4%, had at least some confidence in Bin Laden.
+In Jordan, 24% expressed at least some confidence, in Pakistan, 38%, and in Nigeria, 61%.
 In the 4 European countries surveyed, it varied greatly.
 5% of Muslim in France and 7% in Germany expressed at least some confidence, in United Kingdom and Spain however this number was 14 and 16% respectively.

 Pew has shown a large drop in confidence in Bin Laden from 2003 to 2011 amongst nations it surveyed.
 Confidence in him decreased to 34% in 2011 in Palestine, from a high of 74% in 2003.
 The same trend was observed in other nations: 26% in Indonesia as compared to 59% in 2003, 13% in Jordan in 2011 as compared to 56% in 2003, 3% in Turkey in 2011 as compared to 15% in 2003.
 The lowest was in Lebanon where only 1% had any confidence in him, down from 19% in 2003.
 Change compared to 6 countries surveyed in 2010 was minimal.
 Egypt however showed a confidence of 22% as compared to 19% in 2010.

 A 2010 Zogby poll reported that 69% of American Muslims supported stronger laws to fight terrorism.

 A 2013 Pew Research Center poll asked Muslims around the world whether suicide bombings and other forms of violence against civilians are justified to defend Islam.
 Globally, 72% of Muslims said it is never justified (compared to 81% of those in the US, according to a 2011 survey).
 About 14% of Muslims in the nations surveyed (and 8% of Muslims in the US) said violence against civilians is "often" or "sometimes" justified.
 46% of Muslims in Bangladesh believe attacks are either somewhat justified or often justified or rarely justified, 28% in Malaysia, 15% in Iraq, 44% in Jordan, 57% in Egypt, 57% in Afghanistan and 55% in the Palestinian territories.
 The survey did not include some Muslim nations, such as Iran, Saudi Arabia, Algeria, Yemen, Syria, and Libya, but did include densely populated Muslim countries such as Pakistan, Turkey, Egypt, Nigeria and Indonesia.